 You say a word and show a picture of it.
 Students segment the word using manipulatives or by tapping out the sounds.
 Then students write the letters in sound boxes.

-I have a word mapping worksheet template above using the word ‘witch’.
-You can download this template in my freebies library.
+I have a few free word mapping worksheet templates in my freebies library.

 Dictation, worksheets, and whiteboards are some ways to get students to write CVC words.
 Start with guided activities using whiteboards and worksheets.
 Move on to more independent activities such as dictation once students have had some practice.
 Dictation is the hardest because they have to recognize the sounds in the word you said, segment them mentally, then produce them in writing.

 In the activity pictured below, students use picture cards to segment, spell, and write CVC words.
 This is from my CVC Words With Pictures – Cards for Segmenting and Blending activity.

 Games can be a fun way to practice CVC words.
 Teachers Pay Teachers has so many free games.
 But you can turn any game into a CVC review game by adding flashcards and a targeted task.

 One game I play with CVC words is Connect 4.
 On every turn, students pick up a flashcard, read the CVC word, segment it by finger tapping, then write it on a whiteboard.
 Then they add their chip to complete their turn.

 I hope that this article has given you a better understanding of how to teach CVC words.
 It is important for children to learn as early on in their education process as possible so they can build foundational skills and knowledge about the English language.
 Be sure to check out all the resources listed above (especially my super helpful list of CVC words) if you are looking for more information or inspiration when teaching the consonant vowel consonant pattern.

 Want to remember this?
 Save How to Teach CVC Words + FREE CVC Word List! to your favorite Pinterest board!